wjzhengsh/blockchain/howto/ibp-console-identities.md

 Each CA created by the {{site.data.keyword.blockchainfull_notm}} Platform console contains a root CA and a TLS CA. You can view both of these CAs under the same display name in the nodes tab of your console.
 Click on your CA overview panel and then click **TLS Certificate Authority** to operate your TLS CA. Your TLS CA has the [same registration](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-register) and [enrollment process](/docs/services/blockchain/howto/ibp-console-identities.html#ibp-console-identities-enroll) as your root CA. Both CAs are deployed with the same CA admin ID and secret.

 Each peer or orderer node that you deploy needs to generate a public TLS certificate.
-When creating a node using the console, you are asked to provide an enroll ID and secret of an identity registered with your TLS CA. The [Build your network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) uses the CA admin identity for convenience.
-However, it is a best practice to register a unique identity with your TLS CA for each node.
-The node will use this identity to generate its TLS certificate during deployment.
-This certificate will be required by any application that needs to communicate with the orderer or peer.
+When creating the nodes using the console, you can use the same enroll ID and secret that you used to generate the peer or orderer identity for the TLS enroll ID and secret, because the TLS CA uses the same user repository as the organization CA. The node then uses this identity to generate its TLS certificate during deployment.
+This certificate is required by any application that needs to communicate with the orderer or peer.
 You can find the TLS certificate of a node by navigating to the node overview panel and clicking Settings.
 You can also find the TLS Certs of your peers and orderers in the connection profile that can be downloaded [from the smart contracts tab](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts-connect-to-SDK).

 When creating a peer or orderer using your console, you can also use the TLS CA to specify an additional domain name for each node.
 Enter the new domain name in the **TLS CSR hostname** field when deploying your orderer or peer.
 This hostname will be added to the list of common names in the TLS certificate issued to your node.

 ## Certificate expiration
 {: #ibp-console-identities-expiration}